-Choosing the right video host can amplify your video marketing efforts.
+Choosing the best video host for your business can amplify your video marketing efforts.
 Video hosting services enable users to upload and share their content on the internet in a reliable way.
 Going straight to internet giant YouTube might seem like the obvious answer, but there are good reasons to use other services.

-Coming up with an idea, shooting, and editing your content is already hard enough, so we want to make it easy for you to choose the right video host for your business.
+Coming up with an idea, creating, and editing your content is already hard enough, so we want to make it easy to help you choose the right video host for your business.
 We compared four video hosts that could be perfect for your company.

 Video Host Feature Chart

 Unless you’ve ignored the internet for over a decade, you know what YouTube is.
 The ever-growing video platform trails only parent company Google as the second largest search engine.
-They welcome more than two billion users a month.
+They welcome 2.5 billion users every month.